Nancy O'Rahilly

-Nancy (Brown) O'Rahilly (1878 –1961) was an American-born Irish nationalist who was involved in the founding and early activities of several institutions in Ireland in the early 20th century.
+Nancy O'Rahilly (1878 –1961) was an American-born Irish nationalist who was involved in the founding and early activities of several institutions in Ireland in the early 20th century.

 Early life

 Nancy Brown, known to her family and friends as Nannie, was born on 5th Avenue, Manhattan, New York City to a wealthy American industrialist family in 1878.
 Nancy would be better known by her married name O'Rahilly, and her part in the Irish revolutionary period.
 Her husband, The O'Rahilly, was one of the leaders and the most senior casualty of 1916 Easter Rising.

 She was educated in the United States, before visiting Ireland, and later attended an Ursuline convent in Paris.
 She first met Michael Rahilly, when he was a medical student in Dublin.
 Known to him as Nannie, they were engaged, deciding thereafter to move to New York, her fiancé following to be near her.
 He sold his family business in County Kerry, before moving to America.
 They were married on 15 April 1899.
 Rahilly worked for her father's Brown Mills Company.
 Their first child came soon after on 14 March 1900, named Bobby.
 They lived in New York until 1902, before moving back to Ireland.
 Bobby died in June 1903 but another son, Richard (always known as 'Mac') was born on 3 July 1903.
 They lived in Paris, and then Brighton, before Egan (from the Irish 'Aodogan') was born in 1904.
 The family then moved to London.
 In 1905, they moved again back to New York, and closed the family business, Brown Mills, which had failed.
 Their fourth son, Niall was born in Philadelphia in December 1906.
 They lived in New York until 1909.